fkhadra/react-toastify/README.md

   import { toast } from 'react-toastify';
   import 'react-toastify/dist/ReactToastify.css';

-  // Call if once in your app.
-At the root of your app is the best place toast.useLazyContainer()
+  // Call it once in your app.
+At the root of your app is the best place toast.configure()

   const App = () => {
     const notify = () => toast("Wow so easy !");